Refresher: GLMs and What They Actually Estimate

 At its core, a GLM is estimating a parameter from data.

-That word, parameter, is doing a lot of work here and it is worth sitting with it for a moment.
-A parameter is a number that describes something true about the world.
+A parameter is a just a number.
+But it’s a number that describes something about the world.
 The average height of adult humans is a parameter.
-The probability that a flipped coin lands heads is a parameter.
+The probability that a flipped coin lands on heads is a parameter.
 These are fixed, real values that exist whether or not we ever collect data on them.

-The problem is that we can never actually know these values.
-We can only estimate them from data.
-That is the entire job of statistics, and it is the entire job of a GLM.
+The problem is that we can never actually know these values (unless you can speak to a god of your choosing).
+For the rest of us mortals, we can only estimate them from data.
+That is the entire job of statistics, and it’s what GLMs (and pretty much all other forms of stats) do.

 A concrete example